mariouzae/widgets-api/README.md

 ## How to build and run

-Be sure you have golang installed into you system
+Be sure you have golang installed into your system
 ```
 go get github.com/golang/dep/...
 go ensure